CouldNot/brawldle/README.md

 A daily guessing game based on the mobile game Brawl Stars by Supercell

 # Features
-- Keeps track of player data (local storage)
+- View and generate player stats (local storage)
 - Daily brawler for everybody through a random seed
 - Social features through generating an emoji representation of the player game
 - Hard mode by removing up/down arrow hints
 - Toggleable preference for clicking suggestions to submit immediately
-- Stats generation and saving
+- Avaliable in EN, PT-BR (more are welcome!)

 # Technical stuff
 This was written in JavaScript.
 It uses CSS for styling.

-Firebase (Firestore) is used to store and display aggregated guess and win data.
+Firebase (Firestore) is used to store aggregated guess and win data.
+Google Analytics is used to collect anonymous traffic info.

 Data that is stored (history, user preferences, game progress) is stored completely locally and can be removed through clearing web cookies.
 The randomized brawler is based on a set seed and the date and is the same for everybody.